EthanGunter/EthicalMatch-docs/CONTRIBUTING.md

 ## Pull-Request Reviews and Approvals
 Before merging changes, pull requests (PRs) undergo a review process to ensure quality, alignment with project goals, and adherence to our standards.
-- **General Contributions** require approval from an authorized area expert ( #todo this concept needs expanding.
-How do I become an "area expert"? )
+- **General Contributions** require approval from an authorized [area expert](https://github.com/Ethical-Commons-Project/EthicalMatch-docs/issues/8)
 - **Technical Contributions** require approval from developers and peer reviewers

 > [!Tip]